 Despite a deliberate plan to grow overall cash holdings in recent years, Council had insufficient cash to balance the budget due to a range of external factors.
 In 2017-18 a new waste service charge is proposed, bringing in an additional \$8.5 million in 2017-18, and \$102 million across the LTFS.
-This is essentially a measure to restore the 10 year LTFS to its original position prior to rate capping being introduced, which had a \$98m of foregone revenue over the life of the 10 year plan.
-This additional cash will support the repayment of borrowings, as well as the ongoing provision of services.
+This is essentially a measure to restore the 10 year LTFS to its original position prior to rate capping being introduced, which had a \$98m impact of foregone revenue over the life of the 10 year plan.
+This additional revenue will support the repayment of borrowings, as well as the ongoing provision of services.
+It will improve Council's short to medium term financial sustainability, and enable Council to be able to respond to emerging priorities from our community in the longer term.
 The end of year cash position at 30 June 2018 is expected to be \$26.75 million (assuming 100% of the capital budget is spent).